 Special Court-Martial

-• Are heard by a panel of not less than three members and a military judge, or a military judge alone if requested by the accused.
+Special courts-martial are heard by a panel of at least three members and a military judge or a military judge alone if requested by the accused.
 Enlisted members may request that the panel contain at least one-third enlisted personnel.

 If found guilty, punishments may include: